Policy on Extenuating Circumstances Affecting Assessment

 8. Appeals

-Appeals against decisions taken by Faculty/School Special Circumstances Committees (or other appropriate Committee) or the University’s Academic Regulations and Cases Board (or Board nominees) in relation to extenuating circumstances shall not normally be considered.
+Appeals against decisions taken by School Extenuating Circumstances Committees (or other appropriate Committee) or the Student Cases Board (or Board nominees) in relation to extenuating circumstances shall not normally be considered.

-In cases where a student feels that there have been irregularities in the conduct of the procedures, the student should contact the relevant Faculty/School in the first instance.
+In cases where a student feels that there have been irregularities in the conduct of the procedures, the student should contact the relevant Faculty/School/Collaborative Partner Institution in the first instance.
+In the case of collaborative programmes, the student should contact the partner institution’s equivalent office.

-In cases where a student obtains new evidence relating to an application already submitted, the student may resubmit new evidence to the Faculty/School for reconsideration provided it is within the deadlines specified.
+In cases where a student obtains new evidence relating to an application already submitted, the student may resubmit new evidence to the Faculty/School/Collaborative Partner Institution for reconsideration provided it is within the deadlines specified.

-Only in cases where the medical evidence submitted supports the notion that the student was incapable of determining whether or not they were fit to undertake or prepare an assessment and of notifying the Faculty/School will the University accept claims for extenuating circumstances submitted beyond the deadline.
-Such claims should be managed by the Academic Appeals Procedure.
-The Faculty/School will be asked to provide comment on such cases.
+Only in cases where the medical evidence submitted supports the notion that the student was incapable of determining whether or not they were fit to undertake or prepare an assessment and of notifying the School will the University accept claims for extenuating circumstances submitted beyond the deadline.
+Such claims should be managed by the Academic Appeals procedure.
+The School will be asked to provide comment on such cases.

 9. Record Keeping